TCS on Foreign Remittance 2026 — Complete Tax Guide for Indian Travellers

 Key Takeaways

-- TCS is 20% on travel remittances above ₹7 lakh per financial year — but it is fully refundable when you file your Income Tax Return.
+- TCS is 20% on travel remittances above ₹10 lakh per financial year — but it is fully refundable when you file your Income Tax Return.
 It is not a permanent tax.

 What is TCS on Foreign Remittance?

-TCS Rates by Purpose — Complete Rate Table
+TCS Rates by Purpose — Complete Rate Table (FY 2026-27 Onwards)

-The ₹7 Lakh Threshold Explained
+The ₹10 Lakh Threshold Explained

 How to Claim TCS Back When Filing ITR

 TCS collected on your LRS remittances appears in Form 26AS (your Annual Tax Statement, available on the Income Tax portal).
 Here is the step-by-step process to claim it back.
 Step 1: Log in to the Income Tax e-filing portal at incometax.gov.in.
 Navigate to 'View Filed Returns' or 'e-File' depending on whether you are checking past filings or filing a new return.
 Step 2: Access Form 26AS from the portal (or through TRACES via your Net Banking).
 Verify that the TCS collected shows correctly under Part C (TCS) or Part D (details of tax collected at source).
 The entry should show the collector's TAN, amount collected, and date.
 If a TCS entry is missing, contact the bank or forex provider and request them to file a corrected TCS return.
 Step 3: When filing your ITR (ITR-1 for salaried individuals, ITR-2 for those with capital gains or foreign income, or the applicable form), the TCS amount is pre-populated in Schedule TCS.
 Verify it matches Form 26AS exactly — discrepancies can delay your refund.
 Step 4: Complete your ITR filing.
 The TCS is automatically set off against your total tax liability.
 If your tax payable is less than TCS collected, the excess is refunded to your bank account.
 Refunds typically arrive within 2-6 months of filing, though the IT department has been improving processing times — many refunds now arrive within 30-45 days of e-verification.
-Step 5: If you are below the basic exemption limit (₹3 lakh under the new tax regime for FY 2025-26), you will get the entire TCS amount back as a refund.
-This is why financial advisors consistently recommend filing ITR even if your income is below the taxable threshold — the TCS refund alone can be ₹50,000-1,00,000+ for frequent international travelers.
+Step 5: If you are below the basic exemption limit (₹4 lakh under the new tax regime for FY 2025-26), you will get the entire TCS amount back as a refund.
+This is why financial advisors consistently recommend filing ITR even if your income is below the taxable threshold — the TCS refund alone can be substantial for frequent international travelers.
 Pro tip: file your ITR as early as possible (July/August when the filing window opens) to receive your refund faster.
 Do not wait until December — later filings typically receive refunds months later.

 Education Remittance: The ₹25 Lakh Scenario